WBPH-TV: Past programming

 Through the course of its existence, the station has also produced shows in conjunction with area radio stations and churches.
 One program that had short-lived popularity among area church youth was Live from Studio 60.
 Produced along with WBYO (88.9 FM), Live from Studio 60 showcased local Christian bands performing to a live audience at the WBPH-TV studio in Allentown.
 The program reached its peak in 2000 when it played host to Christian band The Waiting, in conjunction with the Fallout concert, a large Christian music festival held annually in the Lehigh Valley as a promotional event for See You at the Pole.
-The end of the program was brought on by the need to put efforts into the building of their three megawatt transmitter facility to reach beyond the Lehigh Valley into Philadelphia.
+The end of the program was brought on by the need to put efforts into the building of their 3-megawatt transmitter facility to reach beyond the Lehigh Valley into Philadelphia.

-WBPH also previously carried the Easton–Phillipsburg Thanksgiving football game; that game, as of 2015, now airs on WFMZ.
+WBPH also previously carried the Easton–Phillipsburg high school football game on Thanksgiving Day; that game, as of 2015, now airs on WFMZ-TV.